greggman/vertexshaderart/README.md

     that rendering is not running.
 I use this when I want to test UI layout on battery.
 I can muck with the CSS etc and not having it rendering the heavy graphics.

-*   `autoplay=true`

-    If embedded in an iframe the defaul is not to run since they might be heavy and might have music.

 ## Deploying